Aecasorg/WoWilvlChecker/README.md

 A fast way for WoW raid leaders to check characters' ilvl and enchants/gems

 ## Why?
 As a raid leader and guild leader I sometimes wanted to check up on guild members' ilvl on their characters that they want to join the raids with (main or alt runs).
-I could look up on WoW's homepage, however that site is seriously slow with all the graphics that needs to load.
+I could look up on WoW's homepage, however, that site is very slow with all the graphics that needs to load and constantly alt-tabbing whilst setting up for raid is just not ideal.
 I just wanted something that that's ideally fast to look up a character and give me just the essential information so I have an idea of what players I will have for a raid.

 ## What I need
 I would like an app that does the following:
 * Easy to look up characters (the smartphone keyboard is ideal to look up weird character names with)
 * Shows just the relevant information that I want (Name, Class, ilvl, Role/Spec, Gemmed?, Enchanted?)
-* Easy to read
+* Easy and quick to read
 * Possibly setting a filter that warns if there's something lacking, i.e. low ilvl, no gems or enchants.
 * Stored characters so that their progress can be followed.
 * Fast lookup and refresh